-We have historically built our budget on the promise that each Bend-La Pine Schools’ student is known by name, strength, and need, and graduates ready for college, career and civic engagement.
-To this end, the Bend-La Pine Schools’ Board of Directors established goals that serve as the focal point of improvement of our schools and our overall system.
-The Board’s commitments are stated below:
+We have historically built our budget on the promise that each Bend-La Pine Schools’ student is known by name, strength and need, and graduates ready for college, career, community engagement and life.
+To this end, the Bend-La Pine Schools’ Board of Education established goals that serve as the focal point of improvement of our schools and our overall system.
+These goals are as follows: